kalyani-analytics/kalyani-analytics/README.md

 # Hi 👋, I'm Kalyani Gunjal

-🎯 Aspiring **Data Analyst** with a strong interest in data cleaning, analysis, and visualization.
-📊 Currently building projects using **Python, SQL, Power BI, Excel, and VBA**.
-🚀 Actively learning and improving my analytical and problem-solving skills.
+💼 About Me
+Aspiring Data Analyst with hands-on experience in data analysis, visualization, and business intelligence.
+Skilled at converting raw data into actionable insights to support strategic decision-making and improve business performance.

 ---